amidaware/trmm-docs/docs/code_signing.md

 1. Code signing costs a lot of money.
 OV code signing requires a legitimate legal business...Amidaware was setup for this purpose.
 Code signing + operating a business costs thousands of dollars a year.
 2. It helps the project move forward and it can supports devs spending time on it, they have lives, wives, jobs and kids which all demands attention.
 3. It should stop bad actors using it maliciously.
-4. It helps with AVs detecting it as anything malicious.
+4. It helps with Antivirus products detecting it as being malicious.

 ## Tactical RMM is getting flagged as PUA or virus, will this fix it?